-Here are all the winners from the American Music Awards 2020 – rolling list
+Here are all the winners from the American Music Awards 2020

 Favourite Soundtrack

-‘Birds Of Prey: The Album’
+‘Birds Of Prey: The Album’ – winner

 ‘Frozen 2’